-A named scope is applied nearly the same way as the configuration scope: pass in the instance name using the HazelcastCachingProvider#HAZELCAST\INSTANCE\NAME (which resolves to hazelcast.instance.name) property as a mapping inside a java.util.Properties instance to the CachingProvider#getCacheManager(uri, classLoader, properties) call.
+A named scope is applied nearly the same way as the configuration scope.
+Pass the instance name using:

+- either the property HazelcastCachingProvider#HAZELCAST\INSTANCE\NAME (which resolves to hazelcast.instance.name) as a mapping inside a java.util.Properties instance to the CachingProvider#getCacheMcclassLoader, properties) call. - or use the instance name when specifying the CacheManager's URI.